 7) Zirconium – Used with calcium as a replacement for lead.
 Has better gloss and color retention than lead, but may not do well under high humidity or low temperature.

 In general, multiple driers are used together because of the efficiency is greatly increased, and the proper balance of driers is essential to the stability of the paint.
 Also, driers in paints that have a high pigment load must be carefully selected and measured due to possible problems of resin viscosity, and yellowing.
-At the Art Treehouse, we avoid driers such as the cobalts, due to concerns about toxicity.
+At the Art Treehouse, we avoid driers such as the cobalts and heavy metals, due to concerns about toxicity.
 We most often use calcium carbonate for that reason.